UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 until needed.
 Thus, all of the complexity is handled within the `LLVMErrorRef` type so that it is fairly easy and unsurprising to use from upper layers of managed code.

-> It is worth stressing the point here that there is NO WAY to know which string type to use based on only the header files and API signatures they contain.
-One ***MUST*** read the documentation for the API to know (and occasionally dig into the source code as it isn't documented what the requirements are!).
-This is the greatest problem with any form of automated interop code generator.
-It can only scan the headers and knows nothing about the documentation or intended semantics.
-This is why, previously this was all done in a custom YAML file.
-But as this library and LLVM grew that became unmaintainable and downright silly as it was basically just describing the marshalling behavior in a foreign language.
-At best the tool could generate anything where there is no potential for ambiguity and leave the rest marked in a way a developer could find it.
-(The implementation in this repo has chosen to ignore signatures for generation entirely so it is all maintained "by hand" now)
+>[!IMPORTANT]
+> It is worth stressing the point here that there is NO WAY to know which string type to use
+> based on only the header files and API signatures they contain.
+One ***MUST*** read the
+> documentation for the API to know (and occasionally dig into the source code as it isn't
+> documented what the requirements are!).
+This is the greatest problem with any form of
+> automated interop code generator.
+It can only scan the headers and knows nothing about the
+> documentation or intended semantics.
+This is why, previously this was all done in a custom
+> YAML file.
+But as this library and LLVM grew that became unmaintainable and downright silly
+> as it was basically just describing the marshalling behavior in a foreign language.
+At best
+> the tool could generate anything where there is no potential for ambiguity and leave the
+> rest marked in a way a developer could find it.
+(The implementation in this repo has chosen
+> to ignore signatures for generation entirely so it is all maintained "by hand" now)